omalk98/CrystalBox-backup/project_charter.md

 ### 5.2 Assumptions

 - System onwer has predefined points of access they wish to install the RFID/BT gateway on with recognized names/IDs.
+- System users have a valid email to access web portal and mobile app

 ### 5.3 Constraints

 - RFID chip range has a limit as to how closer it can be brought to make a contact with the RFID reader.
 - Bluetooth module proximity detetion is lowered to match RFID range.
+- Single gateway can handle a single user at a time.

 ## 6. Organization/Stakeholders